R.I.P. (Richard Hell album)

 R.I.P. is a compilation album by the American musician Richard Hell, released in 1984.
 It was originally released in cassette format, and was rereleased in 1990 with different artwork.
 The compilation includes songs by the Hell-fronted bands the Heartbreakers and the Voidoids, as well as songs credited to Hell.
 It contains demo, live, and studio recordings.
-R.I.P. was a "farewell" album, as Hell wanted to leave music in order to do more writing (although he played some 1985 shows with a band dubbed The Thing).
+R.I.P. was a "farewell" album, as Hell wanted to leave music in order to do more writing (although he played some 1985 shows with a band dubbed the Thing).

 Production

 The songs on R.I.P. range from 1975 to 1984.
 The compilation includes the original Heartbreakers version of "Love Comes in Spurts"; "I Live My Life" is a cover of the Fats Domino song.
 "Cruel Way to Go Down" was written by Allen Toussaint, and was recorded in New Orleans by Hell with Ziggy Modeliste.
+"Going Going Gone" is a cover of the Bob Dylan song.
 The liner notes were penned by Hell, as Lester Meyers.